 Depending on the surface, temperature, and humidity, coronaviruses can survive on various materials for as long as a few hours to several days.
 Furthermore, it is tough to know when your home has been contaminated with COVID-19 or any other diseases; thus, it is essential to deep clean your house regularly to ensure that the virus is kept at bay.

-Soft or porous surfaces pertain to drapes, rugs, carpets and the like.
-There are cleaning products made specially for disinfecting these items like Lysol Disinfectant Spray which effectively kills bacterias and viruses on such surfaces without unwanted bleaching.
+Soft or porous surfaces pertain to drapes, rugs, carpets, and the like.
+There are cleaning products made especially for disinfecting these items like Lysol Disinfectant Spray which effectively kills bacterias and viruses on such surfaces without unwanted bleaching.

 High-touch surfaces include tables, chairs, handrails, mobile phones, light switches, computers, laptops, tablets, keyboards, game controllers, remote controls, toys, kitchen surfaces, bathroom surfaces, toilets, and taps.